nixworks/public/news/2010/07/2/README.md

 ##### Israel's blockade on Gaza
 ### [A series of studies published by Palestinian scientists in "The Lancet" claims that Israel's blockade of the Gaza Strip threatens to cause long-term health damage, malnutrition and stunted growth in children. ](/news/2010/07/2/a-series-of-studies-published-by-palestinian-scientists-in-the-lancet-claims-that-israel-s-blockade-of-the-gaza-strip-threatens-to-cause-l.md)
-_Context: Israel, Gaza Strip, The Lancet, Israel's blockade on Gaza_
+_Context: Israel, Israel's blockade on Gaza, Gaza Strip, The Lancet_

 ##### Africa
 ### [Senegal enters eight days of national mourning as President Abdoulaye Wade swears allegiance to the new Grand Marabout of the Mourides following the death of his predecessor, Serigne Mouhamadou Lamine Bara Mbacke. ](/news/2010/07/2/senegal-enters-eight-days-of-national-mourning-as-president-abdoulaye-wade-swears-allegiance-to-the-new-grand-marabout-of-the-mourides-follo.md)